trackingplan/trackingplan.js/README.md

 ## Add the script to your site

-Installing Trackingplan is simple, just paste this snippet into the head of your site:
+Installing Trackingplan is simple, just paste this snippet high in the `<head>` of your site:

 **Warning: This minified example is only for demo purposes.
 Replace it with the latest version before distributing.**